Payroll Standard Operating Procedure 6.0: Holidays - Recording Hours Worked

 - IUPUI Only; RGN 10.00 hrs, HAC 8.00 hrs, HIP 8.00 hrs

 The extra compensation for hours worked on any premium holiday is limited to 12.00 hours regardless of the number of hours worked.
 8 hrs x 1.5 = 12 hrs

-If an employee works any hours on a holiday (premium or non/premium) which occurs on their regularly-scheduled day off, they receive the following compensation for the day:
+Scheduled Day Off: Both the IU observed and legal holiday occurs on a day the employee is NOT scheduled to work.
+The holiday should be accrued (HAC) to use later.
+If the employee is comes to work any hours on a holiday (premium or non/premium) which occurs on their regular scheduled day off, they receive the following compensation for the day:

 Biweekly Professional Staff Employees (BWP)

 When Professional Staff work on a holiday, they receive equivalent time off.
 Professional Staff employees who are eligible for overtime (BWP) receive time off at a later point equal to the actual time worked on the holiday, up to 8 hours.
 If the employee works a partial holiday, the portion not worked is considered time off and is charged to HOL hours.

 Hours worked should be included in regular (RBP) hours.